Home / Latin America & Caribbean / Mexico / Chocolate de Agua

 Chocolate de Agua

-Traditional Mexican Chocolate de Agua served in a terracotta clay mug, featuring a frothy cinnamon-colored drink with foam...
+Traditional Mexican Chocolate de Agua in a terracotta mug, frothy with cinnamon, served with chocolate tablets on a rustic surface.

 Usually safe when basic precautions are followed